The Whirlwind (newspaper): Revival of Jacobite sympathies

-The founding of The Whirlwind
+Founding

 In 1890, Vivian and Erskine founded a literary weekly newspaper The Whirlwind, A Lively and Eccentric Newspaper, with Vivian as editor.
 The paper had an explicitly Jacobite viewpoint, as well as espousing an extreme form of Individualism.

-The brief life of The Whirlwind
+Brief life

 The Whirlwind was noted for publishing illustrations by artists including Whistler and Walter Sickert; Sickert was also the art critic of The Whirlwind, and wrote a weekly column.
 It also carried articles about Oscar Wilde at the height of his fame and notoriety.
 The paper espoused an Individualist and Jacobite political view, championed by Erskine and Vivian,.
 One of the notable illustrations produced by Sickert for The Whirlwind was a portrait of Charles Bradlaugh.
 Bradlaugh also wrote an article on "practical individualism" for the paper.

 Erskine's contributions to The Whirlwind tended towards more serious political discourse.
 He wrote in favour of a purely-voluntary taxation system and against women's suffrage.

 Vivian was drawn more to social events and personal attacks on those he disagreed with.
 He wrote a number of articles attacking Henry Morton Stanley, was scathing of London's tramway system on individualist grounds, and published his series "Letters to Absurd People" skewering various political figures including Arthur Balfour, George Goschen and Henry Edward Manning, the Archbishop of Westminster.

 The initial success of the paper emboldened Vivian and Erskine's political ambitions.
 In 1891, they split from The Order of the White Rose, and along with Massue they formed the Legitimist Jacobite League of Great Britain and Ireland.
 This was a much more politically motivated organization, while the Order was moving in a more artistic direction.
 Pittock describes the League as a "publicist for Jacobitism on a scale unwitnessed since the Eighteenth Century".

 In August 1890, the paper carried an article by William Henry Wilkins, a friend of Vivian's from Cambridge University.
 Wilkins argued in favour of replacing the royal prerogative with popular referendums, to solve constitutional issues like Irish Home Rule and the Disestablishment of the Church of England.

 In October 1890, the printers of The Whirlwind refused to complete one issue due to the inclusion of an inflammatory piece title "Young England".
 Erskine and Vivian promptly sued the printers for the loss of income from the cancelled edition.